ga-adi-gelato/Course-Materials/lessons/android-technologies-and-services/job-scheduler-lesson/readme.md

   new ComponentName(getPackageName(),
   MyJobService.class.getName()))
        .setRequiredNetworkType(JobInfo.NETWORK_TYPE_ANY) //This ensures our job only runs when the user has a Wi-Fi connection
-       .setRequiresCharging(true) //This ensures our job only runs if the phone is also charging .build();
+       .build();
 ```

 ***

 <a name="ind-practice"></a>
-## Independent Practice: Topic (25 mins)
+## Independent Practice: Topic (15 mins)

 Now that you know how to set up the components of the `JobScheduler` let's get some more practice.

-Create another job that runs every 7 seconds and prints out the date as the new text.
+Create another job that runs every 15 seconds when the device is charging and idle.

->Hint: If you don't want to create another JobService class, you can pass in a PersistedBundle using the setExtras method in the JobInfo.Builder

-> Check: Were you able to create the desired deliverable(s)?
-Did it meet all necessary requirements / constraints?

 ***